 Communicating with Sections and Individuals in Large Courses

-Techniques for communicating with students in large courses during remote instruction.
+Techniques for communicating with students in large courses.

-During remote instruction, it can be difficult to stay connected to students since there is no in-person instruction.
-During remote instruction, let students know where to expect course and section-related communications to arrive, and where to get questions answered.
+With large courses, it can be difficult to stay connected to students.
+Let students know where to expect course and section-related communications to arrive, and where to get questions answered.
 Here are some tools and practices to consider:

 - Whatever communications method(s) you choose, it’s a good idea to ask students to review and set their Canvas notification preferences to ensure that they will actually know when they are getting messages from you.